hectorchanht/defi-widgets-ht/docs/sign-steps.rst

 ------------------------------------------------------------------------------

-Listen to contract signing events
+on
 =================================

-Developer can listen to the contract signing events using the ``on`` method
+Listen to contract signing events

 Parameters
 -------------------------